 We can conclude that there is no secret formula since every segment is different but there are some best practices that you should follow.

-The most important thing in Facebook ads are offers.
+The most important thing on Facebook ads is offers.
 This is probably the only element of your ad that is a deal-breaker.
 If your ad doesn’t have an offer it just won’t work.
 Offer a discount code, 30% off, 2 in 1, give something for free, etc.

 The description place in your ad is a place where you should state your value proposition, create urgency, include business name and call to action.
-It seems like a lot of thing to put in such limited number of characters but with a little imagination and creativity it can certainly be done.
+It seems like a lot of things to put in such a limited number of characters but with a little imagination and creativity, it can certainly be done.